Alfonso of Aragon (1481–1500): Murder

 In the political context of a French campaign against Naples, Cesare Borgia was primarily accused of being behind the assassination.
 However, Alfonso's death remains shrouded in mystery.
 In his own defence, Cesare argued that Alfonso had attempted to kill him with a crossbow shot as he walked in the garden, but not many believed him.
 Alfonso, given his sympathy for the Colonna family, had enemies at Rome amongst the Orsini too, and it seems possible that the Orsini could have engineered the attempt on his life in July 1500.
-Among the accused was also Alfonso's uncle Giovan Maria Gazzera, mysteriously killed in Rome shortly after, and even Pope Alexander VI, because Alfonso, in May 1500, showed his discontent with the Pope's decision to nullify the marriage between Alfonso's cousin Beatrice of Naples and Vladislaus II of Hungary.
+Among the accused was also Alfonso's uncle Giovan Maria Gazzera, mysteriously killed in Rome shortly after, and even Pope Alexander VI, because Alfonso, in May 1500, showed his discontent with the Pope's decision to nullify the marriage between Alfonso's aunt Beatrice of Naples and Vladislaus II of Hungary.

 Two years later Lucrezia was given in marriage to Alfonso I d'Este.
 Lucrezia was obliged to simulate the appearance of a virgin spouse in order to marry d'Este.
 Accordingly, she was forced to leave Rodrigo of Aragon, her only child by Alfonso of Aragon, behind forever.
 Rodrigo Borgia of Aragon died of a disease in Bari at the age of 12.